adonisjs/v6-docs/content/docs/digging_deeper/scaffolding.md

 ## make\:controller

 Create a new HTTP controller class.
-You may use the `--resource` flag to generate a controller with resource methods.
+By default, the controllers are created inside the `app/controllers` directory.

 - Form: `plural`
 - Suffix: `controller`